 - 57. Y is the youngest child of X, the current ruler, who has 5 other children (each of them older than Y).
 Y is first in the line of succession.
-Which of the following inferences can be drawn for certain about their realm from the above two statements? - a) If the rule of primogeniture is followed, then Y's elder siblings have all been disowned. - b) Even if one or more of Y's elder siblings were not disowned, it is possible that the rule of primogeniture is followed. - c) The only possible rule governing their realm is the rule of ultimogeniture. - d) All the above - 58.
-Which of the following scenarios is/are possible? - a) A realm follows the rule of house-seniority.
-The ruler's eldest brother. - b) Even if one or more of Y's elder siblings were not disowned, it is possible that the rule of primogeniture is followed. - c) The only possible rule governing their realm is the rule of ultimogeniture. - d) All the above

-59. order of ages). increasing order F is younger th Q and R (in income.
-X is married to A, words ages)) and two dates an B. W is older that creasing order of age vith whom he has r lughters (E and F (ii n D. E is married t es).
+Which of the following inferences can be drawn for certain about their realm from the above two statements ? - a) If the rule of primogeniture is followed, then Y's elder siblings have all been disowned. - b) Even if one or more of Y's elder siblings were not disowned, it is possible that the rule of primogeniture is followed. - c) The only possible rule governing their realm is the rule of ultimogeniture. - d) All the above - 58.
+Which of the following scenarios is/are possible ? - a) A realm follows the rule of house-seniority.
+The ruler's eldest brother. - b) Even if one or more of Y's elder siblings were not disowned, it is possible that the rule of primogeniture is followed. - c) The only possible rule governing their realm is the rule of ultimogeniture. - d) All the above - 59.
+X is the ruler of a realm.
+X has three younger sisters : W, Y and Z (in increasing order of ages).
+X is married to A, with whom he has three sons (B, C and D (in increasing order of ages)) and two daughters (E and F (in increasing order of ages)).
+F is younger than B. W is older than D. E is married to P and has two children : Q and R (in increasing order of ages).
 E dies.
-Stricke three sons (B, C and D (in increasing three sons (B, C and D (in increasing order of ages)).
-To P and has two children are by grief after E's death, ogeniture, the throne passes to a) W b) F c) B d) Q
+Stricken by grief after E's death, X dies.
+Assuming the realm follows gender-neutral ultimogeniture, the throne passes to \\\\\\\ - a) W b) F c) B d) Q - VI.
+If you have ever watched a Grand Prix, you may have asked yourself, 'how do Formula One cars generate downforce ?'